- Field Service Management

 TECHNICIANS HAVE HANDS-FREE ACCESS TO INFORMATION

-With augmented reality, information is superimposed on a tablet, a smartphone, glasses, or even directly on equipment using a projector.
+With augmented reality in field service, information is superimposed on a tablet, a smartphone, glasses, or even directly on equipment using a projector.
 These systems free technicians from having to consult manuals and, in the case of augmented reality glasses, even free technicians’ hands so they can continue working on tasks while reading the information.

 Technicians can use augmented reality to order spare parts and even get help from remote experts by sharing the 3D visualization with them.
 This is a great way to help improve first-time fix rates.